nanaoto/DrumScript/repository_structure.md

         * `music21`: A powerful Python library for computer-aided musicology.
 Can represent musical objects and export to MusicXML, which can then be converted to PDF.
         * `LilyPond` (external): A powerful music engraving program. `music21` can often interface with it.
         * `PyPDF2` (for direct PDF manipulation if rendering manually, less common for complex scores).
-        * `reportlab` (for drawing shapes, if you want to draw the staff and notes manually, more complex).
+        * `reportlab` (for drawing shapes, if  ant to draw the staff and notes manually, more complex).
     * **Functions:**
         * `generate_pdf(score_data, output_path)`: Takes the structured score data and generates a PDF.
 This will be the most visually challenging part.
     * **Considerations:** Staff lines, note heads, stems, flags, rests, clefs, time signatures, tempo markings, dynamic markings. `music21` simplifies this greatly.